Breaking News: Admiral now offer delivery and courier hire and reward insurance! Here's how it works, what you need and what to look out for.

 Does Admiral cover delivery or courier driving?

-No, Admiral does not cover delivery driving, but an Admiral policyholder can still engage in paid delivery or courier work so long as they buy top-up Hire & Reward (H&R) insurance elsewhere—and get clearance to do this from Admiral.
-H&R insurance covers delivery driving and is required by law for anyone earning money for making deliveries.
-(If you're interested, learn more in our in-depth guide to delivery driving and food delivery insurance.)
+H&R insurance can cover courier and delivery driving and is required by law for anyone earning money for making deliveries.
+(You can learn more in our in-depth guide to delivery driving and food delivery insurance.)

 Can I make deliveries without hire & reward cover?

 No, it is critical that you do not make any deliveries until you've secured your H&R cover.
 Doing so would be illegal, invalidating your underlying SD&P policy—and if you have an accident or are caught it could result in points, fines, seizure of your car, having your licence taken away and possible financial ruin!
 Best avoided.

 Can you use top-up H&R cover with Admiral instead?